First Nations, Métis, and Inuit Initiatives

 Skilled Trades and Technology Days

-Skills Ontario’s Trades and Tech Days are an opportunity for youth who identify as First Nations, Métis, Inuit (FNMI) and non-Status to meet and network with community members who have already chosen a career in the skilled trades and technologies.
-Youth learn about the journey of these mentors and explore their interest through experiential activities.
+These immersive events offer an exciting opportunity for youth who identify as First Nations, Métis, Inuit (FNMI), and non-Status to connect and hear from mentors already succeeding in the skilled trades and technologies.

 Date Region Target Audience Information